St. John's, Wilmot Episcopal Church

 St. John's is a small but vibrant family-friendly community of folks who gather on Sundays and throughout the week to carry out our mission and ministry in the city of New Rochelle and beyond.

-Once purely a "local" church known as "the little white church on the hill," our members now travel from as far away as The Bronx, Cortlandt Manor, Astoria, and Nyack, to participate in our unique way of proclaiming what we believe as Episcopalians in the Diocese of New York.
+Once purely a "local" church known as "the little white church on the hill," our members now travel from as far away as The Bronx, Queens, and Brewster, to participate in our unique way of proclaiming what we believe as Episcopalians in the Diocese of New York.
 And we are so fortunate to be able to proclaim and live out God's word in a beautiful set of buildings on six acres that includes a wooden church structure built in 1859 and home to Norman Rockwell, among other New Rochelle notables.